 What Kinds of Cases Go to West Bend, IA Small Claims Court?

 You can always sue an individual West Bend, IA Small Claims Court if they live in West Bend, IA County.
 You can always sue a company in West Bend, IA Small Claims Court if their business is located in West Bend, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 West Bend, IA Small Claims Court can hear Civil Court Cases, such as: